-How many of you can admit that you’re not sure if your cookware is toxic?
+How many of you can admit that you’re not sure if your kitchen has non toxic cookware in it?
 Up until a few years ago, I can admit, I had a general idea… but wasn’t really sure.
-However, I have done some extensive research, completely overhauled our kitchen and can now confidently say that our kitchen is officially toxic-free.
+However, I have done some extensive research, completely overhauled our kitchen and can now confidently say that our kitchen only boasts non toxic cookware.

 Let me tell you what I learned.